 Before the call: In order to hit the ground running, you’ll have the option each week to send in questions, anecdotes and concerns.

-Boot Camp: (10 minutes): There’s no point in taking this class if you’re serious about change.
+Boot Camp: There’s no point in taking this class if you’re not serious about change.
 This is where you’ll get your week’s assignments.

 Ninja Tip: Each boot camp will include a Screen/Life Balance ninja tip— i.e. a solution to a common challenge or to a problem you didn’t even know that you had.

-General Q&A and Trouble-Shooting (10 minutes): Catherine will address questions brought up either before or during the call.
+General Q&A and Trouble-Shooting: I’ll address questions brought up either before or during the call.

-week 1: what it means to “break up” with your phone
+week 1: what it means to “break up” with your phone/Technology triage

 Want to know why your phone is hard to put down?
 It’s because it’s been designed to be hard to put down.
 This week, we’ll pull back the curtain about how app makers manipulate our brain chemistry—and deliberately spike our anxiety levels—in order to keep us glued to our screens.
-We’ll then make concrete changes to our phones and physical environments to help us take back control.
+We’ll discuss the ways in which the time we spend on our phones is changing our brains — and mostly, not in a good way.
+We’ll learn about what habits actually are, and how we can change them.
+We’ll then make concrete adjustments to our phones and physical environments to help us take back control.

 The average person spends about four hours a day on their phone.
 If you do anything for four hours a day it’s going to change your brain, and unfortunately many of these phone-related changes aren’t great—particularly when it comes to our ability to stay focused on one thing at a time.
 But the good news is that it is possible to get your attention span back.
 This week, we’ll focus on establishing some practices that will help you re-strengthen your “muscle” of attention, so that you can be more efficient and productive—not to mention more present in your own life.
-We’ll also embark on one of the most challenging parts of the breakup—but also one of the most rewarding: taking a full 24-hour break from your phone.
-I know that is scary, but please don’t worry.
+We’ll cap off the week by taking a full 24-hour break from our phones.
+I know that is scary, but please don’t worry—many people report that it’s actually one of the most rewarding and enjoyable parts of the entire breakup.
 We will hold each other and it will be okay.

-Congratulations: by week five you will be well on your way toward your new relationship with your phone.
+By week four, you will be well on your way toward your new relationship with your phone.
 It’s a vulnerable time, though, too: you’ve gone through the hard work of establishing new habits, but they haven’t yet fully taken root.
-This week is devoted to reflecting on the progress you have made and what you still want to accomplish.
-We’ll reflect on what we’ve accomplished over the course of our breakups so far, and learn how to increase the chances that our new habits will stick.
+(In other words, you’ve gotten through the “honeymoon” period of your new relationship; now it’s time to move in together.)
+This week we’ll reflect on what we’ve accomplished over the course of our breakups so far, identify potential problem areas, and learn how to increase the chances that our new habits will stick.